This page was last updated April 24, 2013. Follow me @walterfootball for updates.

 Ricky Wagner, OT, Wisconsin

-2/9/13: Wagner did well in pass protection all year, but wasn't getting a consistent push in the ground game in the early portion of the season.
-The Badgers clearly missed the three linemen the team lost following 2011 along with its offensive line coach and offensive coordinator.
+4/24/13: Wagner did well in pass protection in 2012, but wasn’t getting a consistent push in the ground game in the early portion of the season.
+The Badgers clearly missed the three linemen the team lost following 2011 along with the offensive line coach and offensive coordinator.

 Making Wagner’s job harder was Wisconsin moving Travis Fredrick from left guard to center.
 Wagner and the Badgers performed better running the ball late in the year against weaker opponents.
 Wagner didn’t show all that well in the Rose Bowl against Stanford.

 Wagner really struggled at the Senior Bowl, too.
-He was constantly burned by speed-rushers.
-Texas defensive end Alex Okafor absolutely destroyed him.
+He was constantly burned by speed-rushers; Texas defensive end Alex Okafor absolutely destroyed him.
 It was a devastating performance that illustrated that Wagner has to be a right tackle or guard in the NFL.
+He had one of the lower bench press totals at the Combine with only 20 reps.

 8/23/12: Wagner had a strong 2011 season.
 He opened up a lot of holes for running backs Montee Ball and James White while preventing pressure on quarterback Russell Wilson.